Background pattern

 The second injection is administered 3 months after the first.

-There are no data available for adults over 60 years of age.
+There are no data in adults over 60 years of age.
 Consult your doctor to see if Qdenga is beneficial for you.

 Qdenga should be used in accordance with official recommendations.

-The instructions for preparing the vaccine for doctors and healthcare professionals are listed at the end of the prospectus.
+Instructions for preparation of the vaccine for doctors and healthcare professionals are at the end of the leaflet.

 If you or your child miss a Qdenga injection

 • If you or your child miss a scheduled injection, the doctor will decide when to administer the missed injection.
-It is essential that you or your child follow the instructions from your doctor, pharmacist, or nurse regarding the follow-up injection.
+It is important that you or your child follow the doctor's, pharmacist's, or nurse's instructions regarding the follow-up injection.

 • If you forget or are unable to return at the scheduled time, ask your doctor, pharmacist, or nurse for advice.

-If you have any other questions about the use of this vaccine, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this vaccine, ask your doctor, pharmacist, or nurse.

-Like all medicines, Qdenga can cause side effects, although not everyone will experience them.
+Like all medicines, Qdenga can cause side effects, although not everybody gets them.

 The following side effects have occurred during studies in children, adolescents, and adults.